marshwally/GW2-DecoRBT/sources/20251104/README.md

 ## Notes
   - Single executable
+  - No network access
-  - No network access, no external dependencies, no GUI at runtime.
+  - No GUI at runtime.